Legal Translation of GDPR Privacy Statements

 Overall, the GDPR empowers EU member states to take all measures necessary to ensure GDPR rules are enforced.

-Does The GDPR Apply To Your U.S. Firm?
+Do GDPR Translation Requirements Apply to Your U.S. Firm?

 If you do not have direct business operations in the EU, you may think that your business or firm is not subject to the law.
 Not so fast.
 Any U.S. company that has a Web presence and markets their products over the Internet may need to comply.